influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/administration/config.md

 ## [meta]

-This section controls some of the parameters for the InfluxDB cluster.
+This section controls parameters for InfluxDB's metastore, which stores information on users, databases, retention policies, shards, and continuous queries.
-Specifically, it handles the parameters for the Raft consensus group which coordinates metadata about the cluster.
-For step-by-step instructions on setting up an InfluxDB cluster, see [Cluster Setup](/influxdb/v0.12/clustering/cluster_setup/).

-### enabled = true
-Controls if this node should run the metaservice and participate in the Raft group.

 ### dir = "/var/lib/influxdb/meta"

-The `meta` directory contains the metastore, which stores information on nodes, users, databases, retention policies, shards, and continuous queries.
+The `meta` directory.
-Files in the `meta` directory include: `id`, `peers.json`, `raft.db`, and the `snapshots` directory.
+Files in the `meta` directory include: `meta.db` and the `snapshots` directory.

-* `id` stores the identification number of the Raft peer: `1` for the first node to join the cluster, `2` for the second node, and `3` for the third node to join the cluster.
-* `peers.json` stores the hostnames and ports of any Raft peers.
-There will always be at least one hostname present.
-* `snapshots` contains the server's snapshots taken for the purpose of log compaction.
-* `raft.db` is the BoltDB database that contains the Raft log and snapshots.

 >**Note:** The default directory for OSX installations is `/Users/<username>/.influxdb/meta`

-### hostname = "localhost"

-The hostname of the node which is advertised to its Raft peers.
-InfluxDB tries to get the hostname automatically, but if the OS returns something that isn't resolvable by other servers in the cluster, use this option to manually set the hostname.

-### bind-address = ":8088"

-The bind address is the `port` for cluster wide communication.

-### http-bind-address = ":8091"

-The bind address for consensus communication.

-### https-enabled = false

-### https-certificate = ""

 ### retention-autocreate = true

 Retention policy auto-creation automatically creates a [`default` retention policy](/influxdb/v0.12/concepts/glossary/#retention-policy-rp) when a database is created.
-The retention policy is named `default`, has an infinite duration, and is also set as the database's default retention policy, which is used when a write or query does not specify a retention policy.
+The retention policy is named `default`, has an infinite duration, and is also set as the database's `DEFAULT` retention policy, which is used when a write or query does not specify a retention policy.
 Disable this setting to prevent the creation of a `default` retention policy when creating databases.

-### election-timeout = "1s"

-The election timeout is the duration a Raft candidate spends in the candidate state without a leader before it starts an election.
-The election timeout is slightly randomized on each Raft node to a value between one to two times the election timeout duration.
-The default setting should work for most systems.

-### heartbeat-timeout = "1s"

-The heartbeat timeout is the amount of time a Raft follower remains in the follower state without a leader before it starts an election.
-Clusters with high latency between nodes may want to increase this parameter.

-### leader-lease-timeout = "500ms"

-The leader lease timeout is the amount of time a Raft leader will remain leader if it does not hear from a majority of nodes.
-After the timeout the leader steps down to the follower state.
-The default setting should work for most systems.

-### commit-timeout = "50ms"

-The commit timeout is the amount of time a Raft node will tolerate between commands before issuing a heartbeat to tell the leader it is alive.
-The default setting should work for most systems.

-### cluster-tracing = false

-Cluster tracing toggles the logging of Raft logs on Raft nodes.
-Enable this setting when debugging Raft consensus issues.

-### raft-promotion-enabled = true

-Raft promotion automatically promotes a node to a Raft node when needed.
-Disabling Raft promotion is desirable only when specific nodes should be participating in Raft consensus.

 ### logging-enabled = true